+Section 7: Vacancies

-Section 4: Vacancies.
-Any vacancy in the Board shall be filled for the unexpired term (or in the case of at-large Directors, for a one (1), two (2), or three (3) year term, but not to exceed the unexpired term, as determined by the Board upon recommendation of the Governance Committee) by nomination of the Governance Committee and vote of a majority of the entire number of the remaining voting Board members, except for vacancies in Chair, Past Chair, or Chair Designate.
-In this instance, and this instance only, the Board may vote by mail, facsimile, or other telecommunication methods.
-If the Board has chosen not to have had elected the full allowed number of thirteen (13) at-large Directors, such position(s) may be filled in the same manner as though it were a vacancy.
+Any vacancy shall be filled for the unexpired term for a one (1), two (2), or three (3) year term, but not to exceed the unexpired term, as determined by the Board upon recommendation of the Governance Committee and vote of a majority of the entire number of the remaining voting Board members.
+If the Board chooses not to elect the full allowed number of thirteen (13) at-large Directors, such position(s) may be filled in the same manner as though it were a vacancy.

-(a) A vacancy in the office of the Chair shall be filled by the Chair Designate who shall serve as Chair for the balance of that term and the following two-year term.
-If there is no sitting or elected Chair Designate at the time of the vacancy in the Chair, the Governance Committee shall nominate for approval by the Board of Directors a director to serve as Chair until December 31 following the next general election, and at such next general election a Chair shall be elected.
-A vacancy in the office of Past Chair shall remain vacant until filled by the then Chair at the conclusion of his/her term as Chair.
-A vacancy in the office of Chair Designate shall remain vacant until the next general election when a Chair Designate would normally be elected.
+- (a) A vacancy in the office of the Chair shall be filled by the Chair Designate, who will serve as Chair for the remainder of that term and the following two-year term. - (b) If there is no sitting or elected Chair Designate at the time of the vacancy, the Governance Committee shall nominate a director for approval by the Board of Directors to serve as Chair until December 31 following the next general election, at which point a Chair shall be elected.
+A vacancy in the office of Past Chair shall remain unfilled until addressed by the Chair at the end of his/her term.
+A vacancy in the office of Chair Designate will remain unfilled until the next general election when a Chair Designate would typically be elected.
+In the event all Directors vacate their offices through death, resignation, or removal, and no Directors remain in office, a replacement Board of Directors shall be appointed as follows: - i.An Interim Board of Directors, consisting of up to thirteen (13) At-Large Directors, shall be appointed promptly to serve until January 1 following the next regularly scheduled mail ballot for Directors.
+The Interim Board shall be selected by majority vote of the five (5) Regional Councils, consisting of their respective current State Council Directors, as follows: - (aa) Any individual serving as a Director-Elect at the time shall be immediately appointed as an Interim Director and shall continue to serve through the term for which they were elected.
+If such an individual has been elected as Chair or Chair-Designate, they shall also assume those roles immediately and continue to serve through their elected term. - (bb) Additional individuals shall be elected to bring the total Interim Board to thirteen (13) members.
+If a Chair or Chair-Designate has not been appointed under subsection (aa), the election shall include selecting individuals for these roles to serve until January 1 following the next regularly scheduled mail ballot for Directors.

-- (b) Notwithstanding the above, in the event that all Directors have vacated their office through death, resignation or removal, and there are no Directors then in office, a replacement Board of Directors shall be appointed in the following manner: - i.
-An Interim Board of Directors consisting of thirteen (13) Directors shall be appointed with all due speed to serve until the January 1 following the next regularly scheduled mail ballot for Directors.
-Said Interim Board of Directors shall be appointed/elected by majority vote of all members of the five (5) Regional Councils, consisting of their respective current State Council Directors, in the following manner: - (aa) Any individual who at such time is a Director-Elect shall be appointed to serve as an Interim Director effective immediately (and said individual shall continue to serve as a Director through the end of the term for which he or she has already been elected).
-If such individual has been elected to the Board as Chair or Chair-Designate, such appointment as interim Director shall also include appointment as Chair or Chair-Designate respectively effective immediately (and said individual shall continue to serve in such office through the term for which he or she has already been elected); and - (bb) An additional number of individuals which will bring the total interim Board of Directors to thirteen (13) shall be elected to serve until January 1 following the next regularly scheduled mail ballot for Directors.
-To the extent that a Chair or Chair-Designate has not been appointed under subsection (aa) immediately above, then the election of interim Directors under this subsection (bb) shall include an election of Chair or Chair-Designate respectively to serve a term until January 1 following the next regularly scheduled mail ballot for Directors. - (cc) The three most senior SHRM staff persons shall work with the members of the Regional Council in the situation covered by this Section 4(b)(i) to implement such an appointment/election of the Interim Board of Directors by the members of the Regional Council as soon as is feasible. - ii.
-Such Interim Board of Directors shall have all authority of a regular Board of Directors under these bylaws and Ohio law. - iii.
-The next regularly scheduled mail ballot for Directors shall elect a full regular Board of Directors, including a Chair (if the then current Chair's term will be expiring), said Board of Directors to be not less than eleven (11) nor more than fifteen (15) as determined by the Interim Board of Directors.
-The terms of the Directors elected in such mail ballot under this subsection (iii) shall be staggered so that the number of Directors elected to one, two and three year terms shall be equal as nearly as is practical.
+- (cc) The three most senior SHRM staff members shall assist the Regional Council in implementing the appointment and election of the Interim Board as quickly as feasible. - ii.
+The Interim Board of Directors shall have the full authority of a regular Board of Directors under these bylaws and Ohio law. - iii.
+The next regularly scheduled election for Directors shall select a full, regular Board of Directors, including a Chair (if the current Chair's term will be expiring).
+This Board shall consist of no fewer than eleven (11) and no more than fifteen (15) Directors, as determined by the Interim Board.
+The elected Directors' terms shall be staggered, with as equal a distribution as possible among one (1), two (2), and three (3) year terms.

-Section 5: Board Meetings.
+Section 8: Board Meetings

 The Board shall meet at least three (3) times each year.
 The first meeting of the Board shall be no later than April 1.